 The following article explains a very simple yet effective 48v automatic battery charger circuit will charge any 48 V battery up to an optimal 56 V full charge level, utilizing very ordinary components.
 The circuit is highly accurate with its over charge cut off features.

-As shown in the figure, the main element in the circuit is the opamp IC 741, which has been arranged as a comparator.
+As shown in the circuit diagram, the main element in the circuit is the opamp IC 741, which has been arranged as a comparator.

 Pin#3 which is the inverting input of the IC is referenced with a fixed voltage of 4.7V through the respective zener/resistor network.